andrews1772/AreaRiskAssessment/README.md

 # Area Risk Assessment
 Andrew Sanchez &amp; Jonathan Nutter - Hacking challenge for HackOHI/O - State Auto 2020

-Created a web application that is able to read a city and state and provide data on weather, air quality, and crime gathered from relevant api's
+Created a web application that reads a city and state and provide user with risk data on weather, air quality, natural disasters, and crime gathered from national database APIs for a given location

 Known Bugs: